You are tuned to the most listened to radio talk show in America, the Rush Limbaugh program.

 You've got to be very careful how you launch into this criticism.

-Maybe I may, you know, maybe I should seriously endorse Obama.
+Maybe I should seriously endorse Obama.

-You know, take advantage of liberal disgust with me.
+Take advantage of liberal disgust with me.

-John Edwards, because the same guy ran Edwards' campaign, David Axelrod ran Deval Patrick's campaign for Governor Massachusetts David Axelrod, who is running Obama's campaign, David Axelrod.
+At any rate, I mentioned earlier that some of these things Obama is saying have been repeated prior, four years prior, by the Brett girl, John Edwards, because the same guy ran Edwards' campaign, David Axelrod, ran Duval Patrick's campaign for governor of Massachusetts, David Axelrod, who is running Obama's campaign, David Axelrod.

 Here are some samples.